SteveBronder/ideas/yae.md

 GPU kernel fusion would operate much like Stan Math's [OpenCL kernel fusion](https://github.com/stan-dev/math/blob/develop/stan/math/opencl/kernel_generator/elt_function_cl.hpp).

-The expressions for GPU kernels will accumulate the components of a kernel into separate components of the overall kernel.
-Then at the end the kernel components will be accumulated into one string and compiled at runtime via a runtime driver.
+The expressions for GPU kernels will accumulate the components of a kernel into separate strings representing the overall kernel.
+When the kernel needs to be evaluated, the kernel components will be accumulated into one string and compiled at runtime via a runtime driver.

 ```cpp
 struct kernel_parts {